 Associate Professor, School of Occupational Therapy

 Carolyn Dorfman received a BA in Biology from University of Colorado and a Master’s degree in Occupational Therapy from Colorado State University.
 Her PhD is in Adult Education from Capella University.
 Dr. Dorfman served as a faculty member in the Occupational Therapy Department at the College of St Scholastica in Duluth, MN for 18 years.
 She began teaching at Husson University in the Fall of 2012.
-Dr. Dorfman’s Occupational therapy specialty is neuro-rehabilitation, vision, and orthopedics.
-She has been involved in research about OT teaching methods, service learning, handwriting, and memory.
+Dr. Dorfman’s clinical specialty is neuro-rehabilitation, vision, and orthopedics.
+Dr. Dorfman teaches the neuroscience course, physical disabilities courses, an advanced neurorehabilitation course and research.
+In 2014 she received the William BeardsleyTeaching Award for excellence in teaching.
+She is currently pursuing a graduate certificate in vision rehabilitation.
+Dr. Dorfman has been involved in research regarding teaching methods for occupational therapy, interprofessional work, service learning, handwriting, and memory.
+More recently she has studied college student sleep patterns and the impact on performance of student occupations.
+She is also investigating grip strength and perceived ADL performance in older adults.